wquc/misc/README.md

 For macromolecules with irregular shapes without proper alignment with respect to principal axis (X, Y or Z), it will be easier to use manually determined view perspectives.
 To re-use this view point, it is handy to save the matrix.

 ## [04-pubfig.py](https://github.com/qi-wang-uc/misc/blob/master/scripts/04-pubfig.py)<a name="04"></a>
-Publication quality asthetics setup for scientific data visualization as shown below.
+Publication quality aesthetics setup for scientific data visualization as shown below.

 <img src="demo/3-pubfig-demo.png" width="60%" height="60%" alt="image of pubfig" align="center" />